 Black Russian Terrier

 Black Russian Terriers are smart working dogs who need a lot of mental and physical activity to feel satisfied.
-If they aren't kept busy, the powerful BRT may develop destructive habits.
-As long as they are treated with respect and trained with confidence, this breed will honor the chain of command in the household.
-Black Russian Terriers are only appropriate for highly experienced dog owners.
+If he isn't kept busy, the powerful BRT may develop destructive habits.
+As long as he is treated with respect and trained with confidence, this breed will honor the chain of command in the household.
+Black Russian Terriers are appropriate for only highly experienced dog owners.

 Black Russian Terriers are also known as BRTs and Black Pearls of Russia.